Exchange Programmes and Networks

-American ISEP universities require students to complete the TOEFL language test, while Canadian ISEP universities require either the TOELF or IELTS test.
+The English-speaking ISEP universities require students to complete the TOEFL language test, while Canadian ISEP universities require either the TOEFL or IELTS test.
 Depending on the field of study, GRE and GMAT tests may also be requested.
 In addition to this, some Asian ISEP universities require the completion of an official language test.
 Language proficiency can be demonstrated through either a TOEFL or IELTS test.
 The requisite minimum scores are listed in each university’s description on the ISEP website.
-The applicants must register for the TOEFL test immediately once the student selections have been determined by the University of Tampere.
-In other words, you do not need to register for language tests during the ISEP application round arranged by the University of Tampere.
+The applicants must register for the TOEFL test immediately once the student selections have been determined by Tampere University.
+In other words, you do not need to register for language tests during the ISEP application round arranged by Tampere University.

 In Latin America, ISEP students take part in normal education with local students.
 Although language education may be offered, the applicants are expected to be proficient in Spanish.
 Language proficiency can be demonstrated with an extract from the study register, a certificate appended to the application and/or personal clarification.